 - Charged monthly, in arrears: This applies to site add-on level upgrades (excluding Analytics).
 Fees are prorated for the number of days at a given level and paid at the end of the billing cycle in a combined charge.

-- Charged once per purchase: This applies to extra usage packages for bandwidth and site add-ons.
+- Charged once per purchase: This applies to extra usage packages for bandwidth, build minutes, and site add-ons.
 Each package purchase is applied to a running balance for the team and combined in a single payment at the end of the billing cycle.
 These one-time purchases are not prorated.

 Are charges prorated?